 Business valuation is the assessed worth of a business in monetary or material terms.
-It depends on the perception of future business potential of the business.
+It depends on the perception of the future business potential of the business.
 And it also speaks of what should be expected of it in the coming months and years.
-Valuation drivers are the forces that help in business value creation and in increasing its worth in both short-term as well as long-term.
-Valuation is more of a quantitative term that is measured with the help of financial statements; return rates and future prospects of the business.
+Valuation drivers are the forces that help in business value creation and increase its worth in both the short-term and long-term.
+This is more of a quantitative term that is measured with the help of financial statements, return rates, and future prospects of the business.
 Valuation drivers are more qualitative in nature.
 They help to increase cash flows, reduce business risk, and enhancement of overall business value.

-In case the owners are looking for selling the company in near future, they would want a good valuation for their company.
+If the owners are looking to sell the company in the near future, they would want a good valuation for their company.
 It takes several years of hard work to build a new company and establish it in the market.
 Hence, valuation drivers become critical for achieving the best possible valuation for a company.
 Even if the intention is not to sell the company, these drivers are critical for the reputation and standing of the business.
-Also, they strengthen the company’s position in the eyes of stakeholders like banks, creditors, shareholders, etc. Moreover, the company’s shares may command premium and get good value in the market.
+Also, they strengthen the company’s position in the eyes of stakeholders like banks, creditors, shareholders, etc. Moreover, the company’s shares may command a premium and get good value in the market.

 - What are Valuation Drivers?

 - Summary and Relevance of the Valuation Drivers

 The key qualitative valuation drivers and enhancers are as follows: